 Find out your family history

-“If your family members—mom, dad, siblings—have thyroid disease, you’re much more likely to experience thyroid dysfunction yourself,” says Leonard Wartofsky, MD, MACP, professor of medicine at Georgetown University and past president of the Endocrine Society.
+iStock“If your family members—mom, dad, siblings—have thyroid disease, you’re much more likely to experience thyroid dysfunction yourself,” says Leonard Wartofsky, MD, MACP, professor of medicine at Georgetown University and past president of the Endocrine Society.
 For anyone with a family history, it’s especially important to have your thyroid monitored.
 In an annual physical, for example, your physician will examine your thyroid by touching the neck to feel for a goiter, enlarged thyroid, or nodules.
-Never ignore these six symptoms of thyroid cancer.
+Never ignore these six thyroid cancer symptoms.

 Pregnant?
 Supplement your iodine intake

 iStockThe thyroid needs adequate iodine to stay healthy, and in the United States we normally get that iodine through our salt (but beware of sea salt which has this gross ingredient), bread, and other foods.
 “But the one group that sometimes doesn’t get enough iodine is pregnant women because they need extra to ensure that both their thyroid and the baby’s thyroid are normal,” says Michael Tuttle, MD, clinical director of the Endocrinology Service at Memorial Sloan Kettering Cancer Center.
 “It’s therefore important that pregnant women get multivitamins that contain iodine.”
 But pregnant women aren't the only ones who need to be extra careful with their thyroid health, millennials do too!